RonNewcomb/complish/editor/README.md

 I'm trying to keep this project very lightweight.
 No UI framework, for instance.
 Typescript is always kind of a must, though.

-I do miss the structure that web components inflict, though.
-Recently split up the CSS file into individual "per component" files because it was already unmaintainable.
+But I do miss the structure that web components enforce.
+I recently split up the CSS file into individual "per component" files because it was already unmaintainable.

+Then I made a render-once fake UI framework in 3 lines of code.

 ## Try it out